shiguelita/-folio/_posts/2019-02-13-cheat_sheet_sql.markdown

 ### Tip

 Aggregations can cause your query to slow to run, if you use LIMIT in the same query, the aggregation will run before and then it will limit the number of rows.
-If you want to use LIMIT before aggregation, you need to use a subquery {#subqueries} with LIMIT and then do an OUTER query with aggregation.
+If you want to use LIMIT before aggregation, you need to use a subquery with LIMIT and then do an OUTER query with aggregation.

 Example: